-Engineers commonly take an interest in things such things as technology, electrical, or structural concerns, to name a few.
+Engineers commonly take an interest in things such as technology, electrical, or structural concerns, to name a few.
 Inner concerns, such as feeling frustrated, angry, and interpersonal issues such as conflict and cooperation are not things learned in school.
+But making decisions and creating solutions without the necessary emotional facts is ultimately doomed to fail.
 We need not live a life so conflicted.
-Soft skills for engineers are simply the plan of underlying code that make life glide.
+Soft skills for engineers are simply the plan of underlying code that makes life glide.

 Engineering Leadership.
 As a successful managing engineer you need to be “on” when you’re at work.
 Although you have always found a way to do this, you’re feeling consistently angry and you have for a long time.
 Should you focus on anger management or are there underlying mechanisms that you can address?
 Confidential counseling with a Psychologist or an in-depth coaching program will assist you to answer these questions and to take action that’s really dialed in.

 Interpersonal Conflict & Office Politics